-*Note: I chose to do a layer of white base coat in my bathroom before moving onto the colored base coat.
+*Note: I chose to do a layer of white base color coat in my bathroom before moving onto the colored base coat.
 However, looking back, I probably could have skipped this step entirely and moved right onto applying the colored base coat right after cleaning the floors.
 But ya know, hindsight’s 20/20.

 Step 5: Colored base coat.

 After waiting 6 hours to dry, I painted with the colored base coat.
 For my bathroom floor paint color, I chose Smoke, which is a great neutral gray color!

 I ended up needing to do two coats of the colored base because I could still see a few specks of the white underneath.
 Wait 6 or more hours in between coats for drying.

 Now it’s time to move on to stenciling!
 Even though our bathroom is super small, the tile floor stencils took me an ENTIRE day do.